billkarsh/HelloSGLX/README.md

 * Start/stop writing.

 It integrates easily with most programming/scipting languages.
-The kit includes demos for Python and for C#.
+The kit includes demos for Python and C#.

-Your download includes a compiled HelloSGLX.exe, ready for use, nothing to build.
+Your download includes a compiled HelloSGLX.exe, ready to use, nothing to build.

 >*Fetching realtime stream data is not supported because this mode of